Energy Efficiency

 You must select the charger and connection arrangement – tethered or untethered - that suits your home and vehicle.

-EV charger installation must be carried out by a competent electrician who is registered with either NAPIT or NICEIC to ensure they are accredited to undertake work in accordance with Building Regulations.
+EV charger installation must be carried out by a competent electrician who is registered with either NAPIT or NICEIC to ensure they are accredited to undertake work in accordance with Electrical Regulations.

 Your installer will advise you on the best position for the charge point but these are some things to consider: